themuffinator/WORR-game/CONTRIBUTING.md

 ## Continuous Integration and Release Automation

-- **CI - Build and Tests** and **CI - Static Analysis** both accept manual reruns from the GitHub Actions tab when transient failures occur.
-Reviewers may request reruns if the failure appears unrelated to the pull request.
+- **CI** covers both Windows and Linux builds, executes the automated tests, and uploads artifacts for inspection.
+It accepts manual reruns from the GitHub Actions tab when transient failures occur.
-- **CI - Package Validation** produces artifacts under the workflow run.
-Download these archives when smoke-testing installers or verifying that packaging fixes behave as expected.
+- **Release** (`.github/workflows/release.yml`) packages tagged builds, produces checksums, and drafts the GitHub release notes using the repository template.
 - Release managers coordinate any additional release-time automation (for example, scripts under `tools/release/`).
 Document bespoke steps in the release pull request so the audit trail reflects each manual action.

 ## Pull Request Checklist